 What to Do About Tax Issues

-When you win a large lottery prize in the UK, you will have the chance to speak to experienced advisors who have guided other lucky players through what to do with their newfound wealth.
+When you win a large lottery prize, you will have the chance to speak to experienced advisors who have guided other lucky players through what to do with their newfound wealth.
 They will be able to point you in the direction of financial experts and will recommend the most appropriate banks for you to open an account with based on your own circumstances.

 With regards to the issue of IHT, it is a good idea to think carefully about the timing of any gifts you plan to make, and then keep a record of any payments.
 Your financial advisor will also speak to you about the tax on your interest and discuss possible investments to give you the maximum benefit.
 It may be a complicated topic, but any advice you receive will be tailored to your own personal situation and one very positive aspect is that your prize will not be subject to the same sort of tax laws as it would be in other countries.